 In the event your pet goes missing and turns up at an animal shelter or veterinary hospital, an employee will scan your pet using a handheld microchip scanner.
 The employee will then call the microchip database and give them the ID number that appears on the scanner screen.
 Once everything is complete, a database employee will contact you with your pet’s whereabouts.

 Some pet owners are reluctant to microchip because they’re worried it may hurt their pet, or they’re uncomfortable at the thought of a computer chip inside their pet’s body.
-The team at Bowman Veterinary Hospital wants to assure you that having your pet microchipped is completely safe!
+The team at Bowman Veterinary Hospital wants to assure you that microchipping works and having your pet microchipped is completely safe!

 - Each chip is encapsulated in a nontoxic, biocompatible glass sheath that’s designed to stay in place and not migrate to another part of the body.